Tip for Mac OS users: For the best experience with Wake, use iTerm2 as your terminal emulator.

 wake -V

-Install via Homebrew (macOS):
+Update via Homebrew (macOS)

 Update the Homebrew package on macOS: